A Kontsevich integral of order 1: The space of -diagrams

 \subsection{$\4$T relations}

-Consider again a usual chord diagram and now pick two disjoint triples of points in $\R\setminus \bigcup \left\lbrace \text{chords}\right\rbrace$, labelling from $1$ to $3$ the vertices of the triple which owns the least of all six numbers, and from $4$ to $6$ the other three\footnote{This lexicographical order is to be compared with the one that defines the co-orientation of the spaces $\chi(\Gamma^d,J)$, and therefore the ingredient $\zeta$ of the incidence signs in the spectral sequence, in \cite[Chapter V, Sections $3.3.4$ and $3.3.6$]{VassilievBook}.}, again according to the orientation of $\R$.
+Consider again a usual chord diagram and now pick two disjoint triples of points in $\R\setminus \bigcup \left\lbrace \text{chords}\right\rbrace$, labelling from $1$ to $3$ the vertices of the triple which owns the least of all six numbers, and from $4$ to $6$ the other three\footnote{This lexicographical order is to be compared with the one that defines the co-orientation of the spaces $\chi(\Gamma^d,J)$, and therefore the ingredient $\zeta$ of the incidence signs in the spectral sequence, in Vassiliev's \cite[Chapter V, Sections $3.3.4$ and $3.3.6$]{VassilievBook}.}, again according to the orientation of $\R$.
 Each triple can be completed into a $V$ in $3$ different ways, which makes nine different $V^2$-diagrams in total.

 The $\4$T relations are then built as follows.
-Pick any couple of $4$T relators as presented in Figure~\ref{pic:4T}---there are four such couples, for example \fTone \, first and then \fTtwo .
-Now expand the formal product of these relators, and set it to $0$: in the example, one obtains Each two-component diagram stands for the alternating sum of all four ways to desingularise the corresponding $V^2$-diagram into a $V$-diagram, where the coefficient of each summand is the product of\begin{itemize} \item $(-1)^\text{ label of the desingularised vertex}$ according to the scheme \cgraphter \item $\lk(P,P^\prime)$ where $P$ and $P^\prime$ are the resulting two ordinary chords.\end{itemize}
+Pick any pair of $4$T relators as presented in Figure~\ref{pic:4T}---there are four such pairs, for example \fTone \, first and then \fTtwo .
+Now expand the formal product of these relators, and set it to $0$: in the example, one obtains \fTexample $=0$.
+Each of these two-component diagrams stands for the alternating sum of all four ways to desingularize the corresponding $V^2$-diagram into a $V$-diagram, where the coefficient of each summand is the product of\begin{itemize} \item $(-1)^k$, where $k\in \{1,\ldots , 6\}$ is the label of the desingularized vertex according to the scheme \cgraphter \item $\lk(P,P^\prime)$ where $P$ and $P^\prime$ are the resulting two ordinary chords.\end{itemize}